Menu

 Some area residents have received suspicious texts that appear to be from Dedham Savings.
 Remember that sender info can be faked.
 If you receive a suspicious text that appears to be from Dedham Savings, do not respond.
 Instead, call the Bank directly at 781-329-6700.
 Read on to learn more about Smishing.

 Smishing is a mashup of SMS – for “short message service.”
-A typical smishing scam message may seem like it’s from a bank and may include a link or phone number to bait you into clicking or calling.
+A typical Smishing scam message may seem like it’s from a bank and may include a link or phone number to bait you into clicking or calling.
 Don’t take the bait!
 Follow these tips to avoid becoming a victim of Smishing:

 • Never click links, reply to text messages or call numbers you don’t recognize.